Speak with our Summit Experts 24/7

 • Conservative turnaround decisions

-If an operator does not clearly explain their monitoring process, ask questions.
+Furthermore, if an operator does not clearly explain their monitoring process, ask questions.

 4. Emergency Oxygen & Evacuation Protocols

-Every reputable Kilimanjaro tour operator should carry:
+Specifically, every reputable Kilimanjaro tour operator should carry:

 • Emergency oxygen on every climb